gemini64/a1-llm/README.md

 The parameters are, briefly:
 - **input**: An **input** file, in **TSV format**, containing the **texts to check**
 - **--wordlist [file]**: A **JSON** formatted vocabulary to check coverage against.
-- **--postagger [enum]**: This will be **used to initialize the postagger**.
+- **--postagger [enum]**: This will be **used to initialize the stanza postagger**.
 - **--wordlist [file]**: (Optional) A **JSON** string array containing stopwords to pre-filter.
 - **--label [str]**: (Optional) This is the **TSV column label** that will be used to select the texts to evaluate.
 - **--compare [str]**: (Optional) This is the **TSV column label** that will be used to select the texts to compare against.
 If this arg is set, the output will contain both the coverage for the texts listed under the column named **label** and the **compare** colum, in an alternate fashion.
 - **--dropdata**: (Optional) flag to drop all pos-specific stats.
 If used the final output will contain only pos-aggregated coverage percentages, word lists and raw counts.
 - **--output [file]**: The evaulation **output**, in **TSV/XLSX format**

-The **--dropdata** flag and XLSX output format support have been added to generate more human-readable outputs.
-XLSX formatted outputs include percentage coverage data coloured using a heatmap.
+The **--dropdata** flag and XLSX output format support have been added to generate more human-readable outputs. **XLSX** formatted outputs include **percentage coverage data coloured using a heatmap**.
 Additionally, the dropdata flag can be used to omit the pos broken down stats, keeping in only the aggregate, level-stepped coverage percentages, word lists, and raw counts.

-Assuming we're using as input the output of a paraphrase run, a **call example** would look something like this:
+Assuming we're using an input file containing the original and paraphrased texts, a **usage example** would look something like this:
 ```bash
 python lexical_analyzer.py input_file.tsv -w ./inventories/word_lists/demauro.json -s ./inventories/stopwords/stopwords_italian.json -p italian -l text -c paraphrase
 ```

+### Vocabularies (Word Lists)

+The `lexical_analyzer.py` script uses **level stepped** vocabularies (referred as wordlist), ordered by complexity (either using CEFR levels, or other dictionary specific ).

+Wordlists consist of **lemmas** grouped into **nouns**, **verbs**, **adjectives** and **adverbs** sub-categories.

+These are the sources that were used to build the **wordlists** included in the `./inventories/word_lists` directory:
+- **English**
+    - **Oxford 3000** and **5000** [Here](https://www.oxfordlearnersdictionaries.com/about/wordlists/oxford3000-5000): These are available in split and merged format, both in the British English and American English format.
+Words are grouped by CEFR Level [A1 to C1].
+Data was extracted from the PDF vocabulary files available on Oxford's website.
+- **Italian**
+    - **Il Nuovo vocabolario di base della lingua italiana - Tullio De Mauro** [Here](https://www.internazionale.it/opinione/tullio-de-mauro/2016/12/23/il-nuovo-vocabolario-di-base-della-lingua-italiana): Words are grouped into "Fondamentali", "Alto Uso" and "Alta Disponibilità" categories.

+## Licenses
+- This project includes the `udpipe2_client.py` script, that is part of the [UDPipe](https://github.com/ufal/udpipe/tree/udpipe-2) project.
+This is released under the Mozilla Public License V2.
+A full copy of said license is included in the `./licenses` directory.
+- This project uses [Tint](https://dh.fbk.eu/research/tint/).
+Tint is released under the GNU General Public License (GPL) version 3.
+A full copy of said license is included in the `./licenses` directory.